Night managing editor

-Scott Merzbach is a reporter in the Gazette's Amherst bureau where he covers town government, police and fire, and other municipal issues.
+Scott Merzbach covers Amherst town government, police and fire, and other municipal issues.
 Merzbach, who grew up in Leverett and is a graduate of Saint Michael's College in Vermont, has worked for the Gazette since 1996.

 Mike Moran has been the sports editor since July 2010.
 He is a 2002 graduate of the School of Journalism at Northeastern University in Boston.
 A native of Chicopee, Moran played three sports - cross country, basketball and track & field - at Chicopee High School.

-Stanley Moulton has worked as a reporter and editor at the Daily Hampshire Gazette for about 40 years and is currently the night managing editor, political editor and internship coordinator.
+Stanley Moulton has worked as a reporter and editor at the Daily Hampshire Gazette for about 40 years and is currently the opinion, political editor and internship coordinator.
 Moulton, a graduate of Hampshire College in Amherst, previously worked for the Berkshire Eagle.

 James Pentland is wire editor and Page 1 editor for the Gazette, a copy editor and editor for the Gazette's monthly Home magazine.
 He is a former reporter who has worked at newspapers for 20 years.